Checklist for DiSC facilitators

 - Afterward, review how well it went and write notes on how to improve for your next training.

 - Review your notes and the feedback/evaluation received.

 - Send a reminder about MyEverythingDisc.com and motivate them to create free DiSC Comparison reports with each other.
 This can be a great way to keep DiSC alive in an organization long after the training.

-- Offer a follow-up session/program in six months/1 year from now.
+- Offer a follow-up session/program in six months/1-2 years from now.

 Thank you for some of the ideas https://www.discprofiles.com/blog/2015/01/everything-disc-facilitation-checklist/